DosMike/lysis-ikvm/README.md

 Before Running you need to

 - Install Visual Studio for C# and Windows Platform Tools (I believe Windows Kits is in here?)
-- Install Java 8 JDK
+- Install Java 8 JDK (I used openJDK, don't know if oracleJDK works for this)
 - Install git (for example git-bash for windows from git-scm)
 - Have a somewhat recent Windows (curl should be in path)
 - Find your Windows Kits directory and